Pemphigoid

 Management

-While pemphigoid lacks a definitive cure, this condition still can be treated, often resulting in symptoms improvement.
+While pemphigoid lacks a definitive cure, this condition can still be treated, often resulting in symptom improvement.
 Initial therapy commonly involves corticosteroids, either orally or topically.

 These medications serve to reduce inflammation, facilitate blister healing, and alleviate itchiness.
 However, prolonged usage of corticosteroids may entail significant side effects.
 Hence, as the blisters slowly heal, doctors will typically undertake a gradual tapering of corticosteroid dosage.